SPE-R/SPE/SPE-R-2024-practicals-with-solutions/cont-eff-s.md

 ## 5 4 1943 0 32614.00
 ## 6 5 1943 0 32020.33
 ```
-- There are nearly 5000 observations from 90 one-year age groups
+2. There are nearly 5000 observations from 90 one-year age groups
   and 54 calendar years.
 To get a clearer picture of what's going on,
   we do some housekeeping.
 The age range will be limited to 15-79
-  years, and age and period are both categorized into 5-year intervals
-  - according to the time-honoured practice in epidemiology.
+  years, and age and period are both categorized into 5-year intervals -- following to the time-honoured practice in epidemiology.

 ```r
 tdk <- subset(testisDK, A > 14 & A < 80)